pnp/pnpassessment/docs/using-the-assessment-tool/assess.md

 ### Launch without command line arguments

-In this mode the Microsoft 365 Assessment tool CLI will be started and then allows you to keep providing arguments like `List`, `Start`, `Status` and more.
+In this mode the Microsoft 365 Assessment tool CLI will be started (e.g., by double clicking the binary) and then allows you to keep providing arguments like `List`, `Start`, `Status` and more.

 ![argument less gif](../images/assessmentnoarguments.gif)